screepers/screeps-multimeter/README.md

 multimeter
 ```

-When you run multimeter for the first time, it will ask you for your email and password and save it into a config file in the current directory.
+When you run multimeter for the first time, it will ask you for your [Screeps API token](http://docs.screeps.com/auth-tokens.html) and save it into a config file in the current directory.
+You will also need to specify the name of the shard to use.

 The main interface has a command line on the bottom.
 In type `/help` to see a list of the available commands.
 Type `/quit` to exit the program.